-Let's run this exercise on empirical estimation of Transfer Functions.
+Let's run this exercise on empirical estimation of Transfer Functions on the Matlab terminal.

 The idea of the exercise is the following:

 - 1. simulate some white noise x(t) - 2. build a band-pass filter F - 3. pass the input noise x(t) through the filter and add some more noise yn(t) at the output so to have $y = F^x(t) + yn(t)$ - 4. evaluate and plot the transfer function $x \rightarrow y$